-ORIGINALLY POSTED AND UPDATED IN PREVIOUS HOT (HOTTER) SUMMERS, BUT STILL APPLICABLE DURING THE CURRENT JULY 2013 HEATWAVE:
+ORIGINALLY POSTED AND UPDATED IN PREVIOUS HOT (HOTTER) SUMMERS, BUT STILL APPLICABLE DURING THE CURRENTLY CLEMENT JULY 2014:

 July 2011 in southeast Michigan has proven itself to be dry and beastly hot.
 Fraleighs has been receiving a number of questions about drought stress and watering, so it might be time to summarize a few things: